 The world will become His kingdom.
 The word ‘kingdom’ is derived from the words ‘king’ and ‘dominion’.
 A kingdom comprises the subjects over whom the king has dominion.
-While God the Father has supreme authority over the whole universe, Christ as an emissary of God’s Kingdom, will be given dominion over this earth until His task of redeeming mankind has been completed.
+While God the Father has supreme authority over the whole universe, Christ as an emissary of God’s Kingdom, will be given dominion over this earth to begin His task of redeeming mankind.
 During His reign people of this world’s nations will receive the opportunity of salvation and those who accept will have access to eternal life in God’s Spiritual Kingdom.

 When Christ has completed the task of redeeming mankind He will deliver those who are saved up to His Father and resume His place with the Father to rule the universe with Him, “Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.
 For he must reign, till he hath put all enemies under his feet.
 The last enemy that shall be destroyed is death.
 For he hath put all things under his feet.
 But when he saith all things are put under him, it is manifest that he is excepted, which did put all things under him.
 And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all.”
 (I Corinthians 15:24-28).

 A New Age

 Christ’s return will be heralded by a pronouncement from Heaven (Revelation 19:1-9) which indicates a major historic event is taking place.
 The Babylonian system has fallen and Christ now rules, “And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunderings, saying, Alleluia: for the Lord God omnipotent reigneth.” (verse 6).